-Of course, that was before COVID-19.
-Now you have to look for what features you want and then buy the dishwasher instead of being brand loyal.
+Now you must look for what features you want and then buy the dishwasher instead of being brand loyal.

 Being brand loyal is tough because most brands have stock shortages.
-You may want to consider a different brand matching your desired features.
+Waiting could delay your purchase from six months to a year, depending on the brand.

 How Much Should You Spend on a New Dishwasher?

-You can buy a decent dishwasher for $400-600.
-You'll get a stainless steel tub and all the basic wash cycles and options at $500-600.
-Between $600-900, you have better racks, and it'll be quieter.
+You can buy a decent dishwasher for $600.
+You'll get a stainless-steel tub and all the basic wash cycles and options at $500-$600.

 After $900, you can have a super-quiet machine, better racks, cycles, and better drying options.